 Goodwill represents the excess of the purchase price over the fair value of identifiable net assets acquired in business combinations.
 We perform our annual goodwill impairment assessment on the first day of the fourth quarter.
 Tests are performed more frequently if events occur, or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
 In accordance with ASC Topic 350, Intangibles - Goodwill and Other ("ASC 350"), the guidance provides the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
-If, based on a review of qualitative factors, it is more likely than not that the fair value of a reporting unit is carrying value, the Company performs a goodwill impairment test by comparing the carrying value of each reporting unit to its respective fair value.
+If, based on a review of qualitative factors, it is more likely than not that the fair value of a reporting unit is less than its carrying value.
+If, based on a review of acrying value of each reporting unit to its respective fair value.
 The Company determines the estimated fair value of each reporting unit using a discounted cash flow analysis.
 The fair value of the reporting unit is implied fair value of goodwill.
 In the event a reporting unit's carrying value exceeds its fair value, an impairment loss will be recognized.
 An impairment loss is measured by the difference between the carrying value of the reporting unit and its fair value.
 The Company elected to perform a qualitative assessment during both fiscal years 2024 and 2023 and determined for both periods that no indicators of impairment existed.